jfcloutier/andy/notes.md

 * A GM can have (less abstract) children GMs
   * A GM G1 is implicitly a child to parent GM G2 is G1 can hold beliefs that are perceptions to G2 from which G2 constructs its own beliefs
 * A GM can have multiple (more abstract) parent GMs
-* GMs form an acyclic, parent-child directed graph with possibly multiple root nodes
+* GMs form an implicit, acyclic, parent-child directed graph with possibly multiple root nodes
 * A GM can abduce new beliefs via its `theory` (a logic program) that evolves as experience is gained.
 * A GM is an actor in the sense of the Actor Model; it is a process that holds a state and communicates with other decoupled GMs via event messages